Building A Budget With Allocations - All Flexibility Levels

 Staffing (Personnel Services)

-- Staff-to-child ratios (two adults per class) must always be maintained.
+- Staff-to-child ratios (two adults per class) must be maintained in Pre-K classrooms.

 - Staff must directly supervise children during all daily routines, including sleeping, eating, and diapering or bathroom use.